McDonald’s Sales Just Dropped Big, Here’s Why Fewer People Are Eating Fast Food Right Now

 That doesn’t mean Gen Z doesn’t eat McDonald’s.
 But it’s not aspirational.
 It’s not “let’s meet up at McDonald’s!”
 It’s “ugh, fine, McDonald’s is open.”

 And in an era where food is content, experience matters.
-People want meals that look good on camera, that feel worth sharing.
-McDonald’s hasn’t cracked that code.
+People want meals that look good on camera, that feel worth sharing, and McDonald’s hasn’t cracked that code.
+Unlike Elon Musk with his Tesla Diner: Where the Future Parks Itself for a Milkshake.

 The Portions Are Quietly Shrinking